Daye-Lee18/mybook/_sources/_pages/exams/final_student.md

 Kruskal's algorithm is an algorithm used to find out (1) in a graph.
 It is a (2) algorithm because it always selects the locally optimal choice (the smallest available edge) at each step.
 We learned about the algorithm in the class.
 Describe the algorithm steps below.
 (3)

+Note) Problem Q12-(3) is worth 8 points in total, and you must include at least four core words.

 ````{admonition} A12
 :class: dropdown